 - Alright alright alright.
 Now, for those who aren't as gutsy as Bubba and I and like to keep papers around, just give them a home!
 A place for everything, and everything in it's place is the game here.
 A good idea is to use binders to organize and store important documents, manuals, and information.
 I found this idea on Pinterest and it's not only pretty, but pretty smart too.

-How do you organize your papers?
-If you have an organization system that you love, feel free to share it below.
+How do you organize your paper clutter??
+If you have an organization system that you love, feel free to share it below.?
 I just love seeing how you Freebs do things in your own homes!